Vivek-Kumar2909207/Quize-App/README.md

 - **Finish Early Option** – Students can submit before time ends.
 - **Persistent Storage** – Saves responses to a `answer.txt` file.

+## Requirment for the input Questions file
+1. The input Question file should be with '.txt' extension  and should be in the following format
+2. Gapping between question of one line.
+3. Onle must must be given in the end of all question like below line no. 124 is left blank even the question are ending with line no. 123.
+4. A Question followed by four options must be given.